DQL¶

 M::cpu:(avg(usage)) [1h::10m] BY host

-SORDER BY avg(usage) DESC SLIMIT 10 // Inter-group sorting: Find the 10 highest usage servers
+SORDER BY avg(usage) DESC SLIMIT 10 // Inter-group sorting: Find the 10 with highest usage

-ORDER BY time DESC LIMIT 5 // Intra-group sorting: Show the latest 5 points for each
+ORDER BY time DESC LIMIT 5 // Intra-group sorting: Show latest 5 points for each

 Execution Result: